 Great for cup cakes but equally good as lunchbox dividers.
 Add fruit, vegetables, cheese, nuts (if allowed), cooked pasta or rice, crackers etc. to individual liners and place them into the lunch box so nothing gets mixed up.

-More ideas in our 10 Back to School Hacks
+You May Also Enjoy 10 Back to School Hacks

 #5.
 Notes and Jokes

 There are loads of websites that have free printable jokes that can be cut out in advance, so you can easily choose a daily one.
-There are some great Knock Knock ones here.

 Download our free Lunch Box Notes and Jokes printable sheet